jjdiazo1/DPOO-2023-02-Taller4/README.md

 1. **Clone the repository** or download the project files.
 2. **Open the project** in an IDE such as **Eclipse** or **IntelliJ**.
-3. **Compile and run** the `LightsOutGUI.java` class.
+3. **Run** the `LightsOutGUI.java` class.
 This class is responsible for initializing the game window and starting the game.

 The game interface allows you to select the board size and difficulty level, start a new game, reset the board, and view the top 10 scores.